 Clogging, a detrimental reduction in permeability, is a concern for essentially any technology involving flow in porous media.
 Several lines of evidence suggest that colloidal phenomena, related to fines between 1 nm and 10 μm, play a crucial role in clogging.
 Accordingly, my research in this area comprises both basic science and engineering applications.
 The centerpiece of the basic science is a novel static light scattering (SLS) apparatus that allows real-time measurement of colloid deposit morphology as a fractal dimension.
 Engineering applications comprise petroleum formation damage, aquifer storage and recovery, geothermal energy, and clogging of pervious concrete pavements.
 For more details, please visit my page on permeability.

 Groundwater remediation takes place largely at the interface between an injected plume of treatment solution and contaminated groundwater, but there is a fundamental physical limitation because flow in aquifers is laminar.
 In essence, the pot needs stirring, but the pot is full of porous media.
 To address this limitation, the fluid mechanics literature indicates that optimal spreading results from chaotic flows.
-For more details, including videos and a graphical user interface (GUI) where you can create your own chaotic flows, please visit my page on plume spreading.
+For more details, please visit my page on plume spreading.

-This area comprises several interlocking research projects, mostly suggested by inquisitive graduate students, that explore various aspects of Colorado hydrology with particular attention to environmental considerations:
+This area comprises several research projects, mostly suggested by inquisitive graduate students, that explore various aspects of environmental hydrology:

-Program Leader, Hydrologic, Environmental, and Sustainability (HESE) Graduate Track, Department of Civil Engineering, 2019-present.
+Program Leader, Hydrologic, Environmental, and Sustainability Engineering (HESE) Graduate Track, Department of Civil Engineering, 2019-present.

 Assessment Coordinator, Department of Civil Engineering, 2014-present.